 In face of honest-looking parties.
-Even more severe problems are encountered when honest-looking parties are allowed, as demonstrated by the following example.
-Consider a protocol $\beta$ that instructs each party, on private input $\sigma$ , to just publicize a uniformly and independently chosen value r in some domain D and terminate.
-Let $f_0$ , $f_1$ be a claw-free pair of permutations over D. Then, on input $\sigma \in \{0, 1\}$ , an honest-looking party can 'commit' to its input by publicizing $f{\sigma}(r)$ instead of publicizing r.
-Now, if this honest-looking variant of $\beta$ is shown secure via an efficient black-box simulation as described above, then the constructed simulator can be used to find claws between $f_0$ and $f_1$ .
-Similar honest-looking protocols can be constructed for the [BGW, CCD] protocols.
-Consequently, if claw-free pairs of permutations exist then adaptive security of the [BGW, CCD] protocols, in the presence of honest-looking parties, cannot be proven via black-box simulation.
+Further problems are encountered when honest-looking parties are allowed, as demonstrated by the following example.
+Consider a protocol β that instructs each party, on private input σ , to just publicize a uniformly and independently Chosen value r in some domain D and terminate. β looks "harmless" in the sense that no information on the inputs leaks out.
+However, consider the following honest-looking variant of β .
+Let f_0, f_1 be a claw-free pair of permutations over D. Then, on input $\sigma \in \{0, 1\}$, an honest-looking variant of β is shown secure via an efficient black-box simulation as described above, then the constructed simulator can be used to find claws between f_0 and f_1 .
+Similar honest-looking variants can be constructed for the [BGW, CCD] protocols.
+Consequently, if claw-free pairs of permutations exist then adaptive security of the [BGW, CCD] protocols, in the presence of honest-looking variants can be proven via black-box simulation.
+In fact, such honest-looking variants can be constructed for the [BGW, CCD] protocols.